 If your website doesn’t load in less than 3 seconds you are losing 40% of your visitors.
 This decreases your click-through rate, reduces the credibility of your website and increases your bounce rate.
 There’s a lot of bad things bundled into one issue that results in a reduced ranking.
 The good news is you can instantly speed up your website by running the URL through Google’s PageSpeed Insights test.
 Most of the answers to how you can make your site faster can be identified to get your site to a speed that will compete with the best performers.

 It’s becoming increasingly important to produce high-quality content in order to make the first-page appearance.
 The content on your site should answer and satisfy the expectations of a user typing specific keyword searches.
 The top-performing pages produce quality articles that cover a topic in its entirety which helps cover a wide range of potential solutions that are expected from a related search.
-Low word count, repetitive content and unrelated posts are characteristics of low-quality content which lead to poor onsite metrics.
+Low word count, repetitive content and unrelated posts are characteristics of low-quality content that lead to poor onsite metrics.

 #6-Poor onsite metrics